 Mary jumps in with, “I say we run a sting on him!”

-I stare at her with my mouth open, a slow smile beginning to overtake my features.
+A big smile spreads across my features.
 When Mary’s been drinking, she comes up with the best ideas.

 “Play his game back at him,” Mary says, and Martha snorts.

-“I think you’ve been watching too many James Bond movies,” she says dryly, but smiles in my direction.
+“I think you’ve been watching too many James Bond movies,” she says dryly, but winks at me.

 “Okay,” says Mary.
 “Here’s what we do.”